7 factors for successful change

 As opposition to the ability to change there is resistance to change.
 Encountering active resistance means that the change is felt by the people affected, which is a good thing.
-The absence of any resistance during a change should be taken as a hint that the change is either not having an effect, is stalled or is affecting at the wrong place.
+The absence of any resistance during a change should be taken as a hint that the change does either not have an effect, is stalled, or is affecting at the wrong place.
 Resistance usually roots in valid beliefs and concerns, so it has to be taken seriously.
-Seeing it as a welcome challenge to reevaluate and check the alignment between the need to change and vision helps bringing the change forward.
+Seeing it as a welcome challenge to reevaluate and check the alignment between the need to change and vision helps to bring the change forward.
 Actively participating in the discussion about the concerns of people ensures that resistance becomes an insurmountable impediment to change.

 The seven factors in practice

-The seven factors are not a traditional checklist to be checked of once and then its done.
-Rather they provide a canvas support reflecting about an ongoing change and help preparing the next move.
-The factors are closely linked and influenced by each others so adapting one will usually have an effect on the others.
+The seven factors are not a traditional checklist to be checked of once and then it’s done.
+Rather they provide a canvas to support reflecting about an ongoing change and help to prepare the next move.
+The factors are closely linked and influence each other, so adapting one will usually affect the others.
 Applying system thinking and using the factors as a base to describe the systems in play is a good start to bring change to your organization.